Academic Integrity Resources

 G. Cyber Bullying

 Any behavior, including electronic posting or other communication, that can cause harm, jeopardy, or humiliation to others may constitute invasion of privacy, harassment, or a violation of state laws or university policy on cyber bullying and may result in consequences.
-Please consult the Dean of Student Affairs Office if you have any concerns about such behavior: 617-627-3158.
+Please consult the Dean of Students Office if you have any concerns about such behavior: 617-627-3158.

 H. Obscenity, Child Pornography, and Indecency